 False – Complications from the flu can happen to anyone, not just older and more vulnerable people.
 Anyone can be at risk.
 It is also important to protect yourself in order to protect others – you are infectious before you experience symptoms and you may spread the virus to family members, friends, colleagues or people in the wider community without even knowing it who may be more vulnerable than you and thus more likely to experience serious complications.
 By getting a flu jab you are contributing to community herd immunity, protecting the most vulnerable.

-It’s dangerous for pregnant ladies to have the vaccine
+It’s dangerous for pregnant women to have the vaccine

 False – Quite the opposite actually!
 You are more likely to get the flu and experience a higher chance of flu-related complications during pregnancy due to a weakened immune system.
 Studies have shown that the flu jab is safe at every stage of a woman’s pregnancy and protection is even passed on to your baby for the first few months of their life.
 Flu jabs in babies are from 6 months old so by the mother having a flu jab whilst pregnant, the baby is protected until they can have a flu jab themselves.